sinha7290/COMPASS/README.md

 ## What is in this repository?

 The repo is organized by Figure 2 panel groups, with paired **expression matrice** (column names are associated with the metadata), and **gene signatures**.
+Bootstrap code is also available with example datasets